alexkuznetsov/FileUploaderApp/README.md

 ===============

 Maximum request body size (e.g. total upload size limit) can be changed by setting FILEUPLOADERAPP_LIMIT environment variable.
 It can accept two types of values - string and long.
-String - just `NO`, when turn off maximum request body size check, and you can upload any size.
+String - just `NO`, when turns off maximum request body size check, and you can upload any size.
-If it is long, it is the body size in bytes, the maximum size that can be loaded.
+If it is a long, it is the body size in bytes, the maximum size that can be loaded.

 Have questions?
 ===============